 The cable car takes just 8 minutes to make the ascent while taking 44 passengers at a time.
 The cable car never gets more than about 30 meters above the side of the mountain, so it is perfect for people who have a fear of heights because it never gets very high.

 Visitors need a special permit to hike from the upper cable car station to the volcano summit.
-However, if you don’t have a permit, there are two other good trails to hike on Teide near the summit.
+However, if you don’t have a permit, there are two other good trails to hike near the summit.
 Trail Number 11 goes to the La Fortaleza Vantage Point for views of Northern Tenerife.
 Trail Number 12 goes to the Pico Viejo Vantage Point for views of Southern Tenerife and the volcano caldera of Las Cañadas del Teide.

 The best way to take the cable car is to pre-book Mount Teide tickets here (for cable car only) or tickets for the cable car, including summit hiking permit.
 Remember, you should be at the lower cable car station 20 minutes prior to your ticket time.
 Parking can be difficult, so be sure to see our parking tips below.